 Furthermore, not every employee can be subjected to a non-compete agreement.
 In North Carolina, non-compete agreements involving physicians are not considered legally enforceable.

-In the event of a breach of a North Carolina non-compete agreement, you have 3 years to file a lawsuit.
+In the event of a breach of a North Carolina non-compete agreement, you have three years to file a lawsuit.

 North Carolina law does not clearly specify geographic limitations for non-compete agreements; however, remember that the law states that the non-compete agreement has to be considered reasonable and time and space.
 Therefore, the geographic limitations cannot be overly harsh.

-If you need to draw up a non-compete agreement in North Carolina, take a look at our North Carolina non-compete agreement template, available in Word and PDF formats:
+Download our North Carolina non-compete agreement template, available in Word and PDF format: